Oreoleuciscus angusticephalus

-Oreoleuciscus angusticephalus, the narrow-headed Altai osman, is a species of cyprinid in the genus Oreoleuciscus.
-It is endemic to Mongolia and has a maximum length of 23.8 cm.
+Oreoleuciscus angusticephalus, the narrow-headed Altai osman, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which contains the daces, chubs, true minnows and related species.
+It is endemic to Mongolia and has a maximum standard length of 23.8 cm.
 Its young feed on plankton while adults feed predominantly on fish.
 It has a lifespan of over 40 years and takes 8–9 years to mature.